joshuaiz/plate/readme.md

 Template picked up where Osseous left off and took things a bit further.
 It included namespaced functions and customized defaults along with a lot of other stuff I like and use for my development.
 Plate strips everything down even more for those who want to build from scratch (although with a few key defaults left in).

-2017-2018 Updates:
+2018 Updates:
-- CSS Grid support (coming soon: see our [Grate](https://github.com/joshuaiz/grate/) theme)
+- CSS Grid support (new!)
-- added Gutenberg support (new!)
+- extended Gutenberg support (new!)
 - cleaned up the `<head>` and header.php even further
 - WooCommerce support built-in (see functions.php)
-- updated to normalize.css 7.X
+- updated to normalize.css 8.X
 - namespaced all functions
 - updated readme
 - updated login.scss